omega-800/scawm/README.md

 };
 ```

-Modifiers must be separated with "+", keys with " "
+modifiers must be separated with "+", keys with " "

 ```nix
 # configuration.nix